nidzelska/kubelab/lab-3/README.md

  - deployment running nginx
  - service for nginx called `web`

+You can also use PersistentVolumeClaim since default StorageClass is already created for you.
+Consider also using init containers.

 ## Scenario

 1. User replaces special value in `lab-3.yaml` with an url